Contact sheet, photos by T.

 LONDON, NEW LIFE: Part 21

 November.
 Autumn leaves on the ground and I'm back to the single life with all its possibilities and all its fears.
 I have no money, I'm confused, sad, curious, excited.
-I gravitate towards Hampstead since I have a few friends there and I find a cheap bed-sitter in the neighbourhood of Swiss Cottage.
-Coin-meter for electricity, small gas fire to huddle in front of, shared bathroom down the hall.
-An extract from my diary at the time:
+I gravitate towards North London since I have a few friends there and find a cheap bed-sitter, coin-meter for electricity, small gas fire to huddle in front of, shared bathroom down the hall.
+From my diary at the time:

 I wake up in a new room.
 Faded sepia wallpaper stained with strangers' stains, greasy cooking fingers, hair inexplicably stuck to the wall, remnants of strangers' lives hiding in bottom drawers, blonde hairpins, strangers' dust to be swept out and replaced by my dust.
 An English room, London room, Hampstead room, silent as the grave, grey birds perched on grey branches against the grey sky, melancholy with an un-modern sadness, a monochrome sadness, a romantic, barrel-organ kind of sound.
 And me, Natalie, in this room, far from my origins, gone the Paraguayan sun, the Mediterranean sun, the American assurance and all my busy kin-folk, gone the man that was my husband - was I ever married?
 Gone my childish games with God, building blocks for temples, all gone.
 Only myself and the room and my clock-ticking brain still caught in its routine convolutions, performing its trained seal tricks over and over again, slowing down now, aware that the audience is no longer watching.